SAML-Toolkits/python3-saml/README.md

 ```
  pip install -r demo-django/requirements.txt
 ```
 This will install django and its dependences.
 Once it has finished, you have to complete the configuration of the toolkit.
-You'll find it at `demo-django/settings.json`

-Now, with the virtualenv loaded, you can run the demo like this:
+Later, with the virtualenv loaded, you can run the demo like this:
 ```
  cd demo-django
  python manage.py runserver 0.0.0.0:8000